jgraydus/zip-service/readme.md

   -d '[{"url": "https://media.giphy.com/media/3oz8xD0xvAJ5FCk7Di/giphy.gif", "filename": "pic001.gif" }]' \
   -H "Content-Type: application/json" \
   > archive.zip

 curl http://localhost:3000/ \
   -d "@examples/small_example.json" \
   -H "Content-Type: application/json" \
   > archive.zip

 curl http://localhost:3000/ \
   -d "@examples/huge_example.json" \
   -H "Content-Type: application/json" \
   > archive.zip
 ```
 ## Design notes
-Each request may require downloading many files.
-In order to keep the memory footprint of the server small, the
-files are downloaded sequentially and streamed through the zip writer and into the HTTP response.
+My primary goal was to keep the memory per request bounded no matter how many files the user
+asks for or the size of the files.
+To accomplish this, files are retrieved one at a time.
+As the file data
+arrives, it is immediately compressed and sent to the response stream.

 ## TODO
 - write tests